billforsternz/tarrasch-chess-gui/README.md

 Version information: This repository contains Tarrasch V3, (also known as TarraschDb in recognition of Tarrasch's (nifty) database features.
 Tarrasch V3 is the newest version, now in beta.
-Tarrasch V3 is approaching completion and can be used instead of the established version.
+Tarrasch V3 is approaching completion and can be used instead of the established current version.

 Tarrasch V2 is still the "current version" of Tarrasch.
 I hope to retire it soon.